john-ngo1/dataviz-project-template-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is a dataset that describes information about individuals and how much they pay in health insurance charges.
+From this dataset, some informaqtion like age, sex, smoker, and region are things that stand out as interesting.

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * How do insurance charges change as people get older?
- * (insert your question or task here) Is there any correlation between X and Y?
+ * Is there a correlation between being a smoker and how much insurance charges are?
- * (insert your question or task here) Are there interesting spatial patterns in X?
- * (insert your question or task here) How many X are there across different Y?
+ * Are there are any relationships between health insurance charges and what region a person is from?

 ## Sketches

-(insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)

 ## Prototypes